 Maybe I’ll get divorced too early, I almost said.

-Within a year we had decided to get married.
-She took me to Germany and we visited her mother’s grave, then to Switzerland to visit Herman Hesse’s.
-Then we were back to Cairo for our wedding.
 Had it been two years or three?
 Perhaps it didn’t matter.
-It had been a great relationship, then it became a good one, then it stopped being anything but a relationship – no adjectives.
+It had been a great relationship, then it became a good one, then it stopped being anything but a relationship; no adjectives.

-Once, a girl had approached me after a lecture saying she didn’t fully understand a certain point in one of the arguments I had presented.
+Once, a girl approached me after a lecture saying she didn’t fully understand a certain point in one of the arguments I had presented.
 I was late for an appointment so I gave her my number and told her to call me if she wanted to discuss it further.
-She gave me a coy smile and for the rest of the afternoon I obsessed over that smile, wondering what it had meant.
+She gave me a coy smile and for the rest of the afternoon I obsessed over that smile, wondering what it meant.
 Why had she smiled at me that way?
-And then I got what I’d done: I’d given her my number!
+And then I realized what I’d done: I’d given her my number!
 Why would I do that?
-Why hadn’t I just given her my email address?
-It was probably a male ego sort of thing, I reasoned – I wanted to see if she would call.
+Why didn’t I just give her my email address?
+It was probably a male ego sort of thing, I reasoned; I wanted to see if she would call.
 She did call the next day, which was satisfying, but I didn’t pick up and she never called back.

 “Dude, I asked how I could refresh my marriage, not destroy it.”

 “You idiot, when are you ever going to learn?”
 Ahmad shot back, “Haven’t I told you about Gouna?”